iodigital-com/io-technology/data/blog/how-do-i-build-a-component-library/monorepo-semver-package-registry.md

 serie: 'how-do-i-build-a-component-library'
 ---

+<div className="p-4 bg-io_orange-100">_This article is part 1 of the series [How do I build a Component Library?](/series/how-do-i-build-a-component-library).
+You can find the demo repository for this series on [GitHub](https://github.com/DaveBitter/fe-monorepo) and the component library itself hosted [here](https://fe-monorepo.davebitter.com/)._</div>

+---

 When building a component library, it is wise to have a solid setup to be able to offer your components to your consumers.
 Now, this naturally is heavily opinionated.
 Let’s have a look at how you might do it.

 ## How do I set up a monorepo with Yarn Workspaces?

 My favourite way to separate the code for each component is using a monorepo.
 This way, you can create separate standalone packages for each of your components.
 These packages can then be used between one another and it keeps the code nicely scoped.

 There are a variety of packages that can help you with this.
 I used to use [Lerna](https://github.com/lerna/lerna) a lot, but its future became uncertain a while back.
 [This issue](https://github.com/lerna/lerna/issues/2703) is an interesting read on that.
-It has since been taken over by [Nrwl](https://github.com/lerna/lerna/issues/3121), but I have since made the shift to [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
+It has since been taken over by [Nrwl](https://github.com/lerna/lerna/issues/3121), but I have made the shift to [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).

 Yarn Workspaces allow you to set up multiple packages in such a way that you only need to run `yarn install` once to install all of them in a single pass.
 So, each package has its own `package.json` and `node_modules`.
 Yarn Workspaces will then make sure to install the dependencies in each package in your workspace, but also hoist duplicate packages up.